Battle of Fishguard: Armed response

-Upon landing, discipline broke down amongst the French irregulars, many of whom deserted to loot nearby settlements.
-The remaining invasion force confronted a quickly assembled group of around 500 reservists, militia and sailors under the command of John Campbell, 1st Baron Cawdor.
+Upon landing, discipline broke down among the French irregulars, many of whom deserted to loot nearby settlements.
+The remaining invasion force confronted a quickly assembled group of around 500 reservists, militia, and sailors under the command of John Campbell, 1st Baron Cawdor.
 Many local civilians also organised and armed themselves.

 Volunteer infantry and cavalry

 Landowner William Knox had raised the Fishguard & Newport Volunteer Infantry in 1794 in response to the British Government's call to arms.
 By 1797, there were four companies totalling nearly 300 men, and the unit was the largest in the County of Pembrokeshire.
 To command this regiment, William Knox appointed his 28-year-old son, Lieutenant-Colonel Thomas Knox, a man who had purchased his commission and had no combat experience.

-On the night of 22 February, there was a social event at Tregwynt Mansion, and the young Thomas Knox was in attendance when a messenger on horseback arrived from the Fishguard & Newport Volunteer Infantry to inform the commanding officer of the invasion.
-The import of this news was slow to dawn on Knox, but, upon returning to Fishguard Fort, he ordered the regiment's Newport Division to march the 7 miles to Fishguard with all haste.
+On the night of 22 February, there was a social event at Tregwynt Mansion, and Thomas Knox was in attendance when a messenger on horseback arrived from the Fishguard & Newport Volunteer Infantry to inform the commanding officer of the invasion.
+Upon returning to Fishguard Fort, Knox ordered the regiment's Newport Division to march the 7 miles to Fishguard.

 Lord Cawdor, captain of the Castlemartin Troop of the Pembroke Yeomanry Cavalry, was stationed 30 miles away at Stackpole Court in the far south of the county, where the troop had massed in preparation for a funeral the following day.
 He immediately assembled all the troops at his disposal and set off for the county town of Haverfordwest along with the Pembroke Volunteers and the Cardiganshire Militia, who were on routine exercises at the time.
 At Haverfordwest, Lieutenant-Colonel Colby of the Pembrokeshire Militia had summoned together a force of 250 soldiers.